-This report is prepared using census data and financial information as of July 1, 2019 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
+This report is prepared using census data, plan provisions, and financial information as of July 1, 2020 provided by the Division of Pensions and Benefits, and does not reflect any changes in the membership, plan provisions, or assets that occur after the valuation date.
+Events following that date are not, and should not be, reflected in this report.